ttsygankova/ns-annotation/README.md

 The `dev` and `test` sets for each use annotated data from [LORELEI Language Packs](https://www.aclweb.org/anthology/L16-1521/), based on a manual split by the authors.

 ### Training NER models using [AllenNLP](https://github.com/allenai/allennlp)
-We train NER models using the AllenNLP library, and datareaders from the CogComp `ccg` package to be compatible with the data format.
+We train NER models using the AllenNLP library, and datareaders from the CogComp `ccg` package to be compatible with the Text Annotation data format.
 Run the sample script for model training using the following command:
 ```
 ./allennlp/run_sample.sh
 ```
-Update the script directly to expand training to other languages or data paths.
+Update the script directly to mainly:
+1. Change train, dev, test paths
+2. Change the random seed used in training